zero1limited/mdoq-docs/docs/tutorials/upgrade-magento.md

 # {{ page.title }}

 With MDOQ you can easily upgrade your Magento version.
-We boast to have an upgrade time of under 1 minute.
-Watch our quick tutorial video to see how to upgrade your instance now!

 To upgrade Magento on MDOQ you will need a instance.
 If you don't know how to roll up an instance click [here](/tutorials/create-a-new-istance.html).